 Remove-AdComputer cmdlet in PowerShell removes an Active Directory computer.
-Identity parameter specifies the ad computer to remove using GUID, Distinguished Name, Security Identifier or SAMAccountName.
+The Identity parameter specifies the ad computer to remove using GUID, Distinguished Name, Security Identifier, or SAMAccountName.

-Get-AdComputer cmdlet in Active Directory used to get adcomputer from active directory based on search criteria and pass adcomputer objects to Remove-AdComputer to remove computers from active directory.
+Get-AdComputer cmdlet in Active Directory is used to get adcomputer from the active directory based on search criteria and pass adcomputer objects to Remove-AdComputer to remove computers from the active directory.

-In this blog post, I will explain how to use Remove-AdComputer in Active directory to remove adcomputer, remove all computers from specified location and remove adcomputer and all leaf objects that are located in specified directory.
+In this blog post, I will explain how to use Remove-AdComputer in the Active directory to remove adcomputer, delete all computers from a specified location and remove adcomputer and all leaf objects that are located in a specified directory.

 Remove-ADComputer [-WhatIf] [-Confirm] [-AuthType <ADAuthType>] [-Credential <PSCredential>] [-Identity] <ADComputer> [-Partition <String>] [-Server <String>] [<CommonParameters>]

-SSL (Secure Socket Layer) connection is required to use Basic Authentication method.
+SSL (Secure Socket Layer) connection is required to use the Basic Authentication method.

-–Credential PSCredential – It specifies user credentials required to perform Remove-AdComputer task.
-It default accepts credentials of logged on users.
+–Credential PSCredential – It specifies user credentials required to perform the Remove-AdComputer task.
+It default accepts the credentials of logged-on users.

-To use Credential parameter, use username as User1 or domain\User1 or you can create and use
+To use the Credential parameter, use username as User1 or domain\User1 or you can create and use

 PSCredential object by using

--Identity – It specifies Active Directory object using distinguished name, GUID , security identifier or SAMAccountName
+-Identity – It specifies Active Directory object using a distinguished name, GUID, security identifier or SAMAccountName

 -Partition – It specifies the distinguished name of an active directory partition.